board of directors, governance and ethics

 Chevron is governed by a Board of Directors and committees of the Board that meet throughout the year.
+Our Board of Directors oversees and guides Chevron’s business and affairs.
 The Board has four standing committees, each composed solely of independent Directors: Audit; Board Nominating and Governance; Management Compensation; and Public Policy.
-Directors fulfill their responsibilities through Board and committee meetings and also through other communications with management.
-The Board monitors overall corporate performance, the integrity of Chevron’s financial controls, and the effectiveness of its legal and political compliance and public policy and social programs, and it oversees the management and succession of key executives and Chevron’s strategic and business planning process.
+Directors discharge their responsibilities through Board and committee meetings and also through other communications with management.
+The Board monitors corporate performance, the integrity of Chevron’s financial controls, and the effectiveness of its legal, risk management, and political compliance and public policy and social programs, and it oversees the management and the succession of key executives and Chevron’s strategic and business planning process.

 Chevron faces a broad array of risks, including market, operational, strategic, legal, political and financial.
-To determine if appropriate risk management systems are employed throughout the Company, the Board and its committees oversee Chevron’s risk management policies and practices.
-The Public Policy Committee assists the Board in fulfilling its oversight of risks that may arise in connection with the social, political, environmental, human rights and public policy aspects of Chevron’s business and the communities in which it operates.
+To determine if appropriate risk management systems are employed throughout the company, the Board and its committees oversee Chevron’s risk management policies and practices.
+For example, the Public Policy Committee assists the Board in fulfilling its oversight of risks that may arise in connection with the social, political, environmental, human rights and public policy aspects of Chevron’s business and the communities where it operates.
 The committee discusses risk management in the context of, among other things, legislative and regulatory initiatives, safety and environmental stewardship, community relations, government and nongovernmental organization relations, and Chevron’s reputation.
 The committee reports its discussions to the full Board for consideration and action when appropriate.

 Chevron takes the conduct of its employees seriously and requires questionable conduct to be reported.
 This may include, for example, violations of company policy or of the Chevron Business Conduct and Ethics Code.
 One reporting method available to the entire workforce is the Chevron Hotline, which is operated offsite by Global Compliance Services (AlertLine®), an independent agent.
 In addition, our Global Office of Ombuds provides a safe, confidential environment outside formal reporting channels to resolve workplace concerns.
 Employees may contact an Ombudsman at any time, regardless of the stage of the concern or severity of the issue.